septentrio-gnss/septentrio_gnss_driver/README.md

   + The development process of this driver has been performed with mosaic-x5, firmware (FW) revision number 2, and AsteRx-SBi3 Pro, FW revision number 1.
 If a more up-to-date FW (higher revision number) is uploaded to the mosaic, the driver will not be able to take account of new or updated SBF fields.
   + ROSaic only works from C++11 onwards due to std::to_string() etc.
   + Once the catkin build or binary installation is finished, adapt the `config/rover.yaml` file according to your needs.
 The `launch/rover.launch` need not be modified.
 Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.:<br>
-  + Note for setting ant_(aux1)_serial_nr: This is a string parameter, numeric only serial numbers should be put in quotes.
+  + Note for setting `ant_serial_nr` and `ant_aux1_serial_nr`: This is a string parameter, numeric-only serial numbers should be put in quotes.
 If this is not done a warning will be issued and the driver tries to parse it as integer.

   ```
   # Configuration Settings for the Rover Rx